Quick Answer

 Is Tonsillitis Contagious?

-Yes - in most cases, tonsillitis is contagious.
+Yes.
+In most cases, tonsillitis is contagious.
 The viruses and bacteria responsible spread easily from person to person, particularly in enclosed spaces: classrooms, open-plan offices, shared households, public transport.

 What is the Incubation Period for Tonsillitis?